-Texas will increase the number of carriers placed out of service when appropriate to 85 percent in FY 2021 through FY 2023.
+Texas will increase the number of carriers placed out of service when appropriate to 85 percent over the FY2024 through FY2026 reporting period. .

 Monitoring and Evaluation:

 The Department will evaluate the number of carriers stopped for inspection each month based on statistics provided by our federal partners.
 We will evaluate those that are subject to a federal OOS order and confirm that appropriate enforcement action was taken.
 The number of carriers stopped for inspection while subject to a federal OOS order will be specified in the quarterly reports.